 Iy = wt x c^2

 where Iy is the yaw inertia, wt is the weight of the car and c is the distance from the CG to the CR.

 Now I just substitute equation 2 into equation 1 and take that result and substitute it into equation 3 and we have

 Iy = wt x (1.5 x (1-%R) x WB)^2

-This gives an estimate of yaw inertia in terms of three parameters that we can easily find for any car.
+This gives an estimate of yaw inertia in terms of three parameters that we can fairly easily find for most cars, especially sporty cars.

 So, a mid-engined car can be expected to have faster response primarily because it will have more weight to the rear, not primarily because it’s weight is centralized.
-That’s why a front mid-engined car, like the fifth generation Corvette I have, is never going to have the response of a Porsche Cayman, even though its polar moment might not be higher.
-The mid-engined Lotus Evora has better response than the mid-engined Cayman because it has a weight distribution more rearward, like a 911, compared to a Cayman.
+That’s why a front mid-engined car, like the fifth generation Corvette I have, is never going to have the response of a Porsche Cayman, even though its polar moment might be exactly the same.
+The mid-engined Lotus Evora has better response than the mid-engined Cayman because it has a weight distribution more rearward, very similar to a 911, in fact, as compared to a Cayman.
 (The Lotus designers knew what they were doing!)
 And if you get a car very light, with an extremely short wheelbase and make it mid-engined, well then you have a Toyota MR2 Spyder and when you step into it from your Corvette at the autocross you will run over each and every key cone until you get used to how incredibly fast it turns in!

 This is what I use in my autocross speed rating system that some people know about.
 It gives an idea of the potential that a car has for having rapid transient response.
 Here are some selected results:

 Nissan Deltawing, how do you think it relates?
 I have always theorised the rear engine Porches operated on the same concept and is why they work when you’d think they shouldn’t.

 Interesting question.
 Frankly, I have no idea.
 I’ve never looked into it, but I bet there’s a paper or two on it somewhere.